CBD Oil For Skin Care

 Just like not all skin conditions are alike, not all CBD products are created equally.
-It’s important to look for a premium, pure CBD product.
-It’s important to choose a brand that verifies its products through a third-party lab, to confirm CBD potencies.
+It’s important to look for a premium, high-quality CBD product.
+It’s important to choose a brand that verifies its products through a third-party lab to confirm CBD potencies.
 Learn more about a prospective brand’s Hemp sourcing to ensure products are free of harmful pesticides or metals.

-Hemp Bombs’ products are made from organic-certified, non-GMO premium Industrial Hemp.
-Our products are pure and potent, and we regularly test our products through a third-party lab to verify its high quality.
+Fortunately, Hemp Bombs’ products are made from premium Industrial Hemp.
+Our products are potent, and we regularly test our products through a third-party lab to ensure our CBD is of the highest quality.
 We also offer our premium CBD in capsules, gummies, e-liquids, vape tanks and more, so you can take CBD in your preferred method.

-When it comes to CBD oil dosing, there is no exact answer of how much you need to take.
-It depends on a multitude of factors, including age, physical size and severity of your skin condition.
-Please review our CBD general dosing guidelines to determine a starting dose that best meets your needs.
+When it comes to CBD oil intake, there is no exact answer of how much you need to take.
+It depends on a multitude of factors, including age, physical size and severity of your skin issues.
+Please review our CBD general intake guidelines to determine a starting serving that best meets your needs.

-Interested in trying CBD oil for your skin?
+Interested in seeing the CBD Oil benefits for skin firsthand?
 Shop our products: